 While a used car may initially cost less than a new one, the interest rate you pay likely will be higher.
 To begin with, you wouldn’t get the low-interest financing or cash rebate that usually is offered as an incentive to new-car buyers.
 Furthermore, financial institutions generally charge a higher rate of interest on loans for used cars — usually a full percentage point or two.
 However, some of the automakers’ certified pre-owned programs offer discount financing.

-Finally, some 1- and 2-year-old used cars on dealers' lots are former rental cars.
+Finally, some 1- and 2-year-old used cars at dealerships are former rental cars.
 Rental cars generally get considerable use and abuse in a short time, so they may not be good choices because of their mileage or warranty.
 Some leased vehicles may offer a better alternative.
 Leasing companies carefully inspect the vehicles before they put them up for sale.
 People who lease are charged for all necessary repairs.
 This policy encourages people who lease vehicles to take care of them.
 As a result, though, this option includes warranty considerations that you’ll need to look into.